dibyendumajumdar/nanojit/docs/details.md

 point, and used inside a loop, then it's live range must cover the whole loop. the frontend compiler must insert LIR_live at the loop jumps (back edges) to extend the live range. see LIR_livei, livep, etc..

-### Number of parameters is limited
-At least with the X86_64 backend it seems that Nanojit only supports passing parameters via registers, so that means at most 4-5 parameters can be passed depending upon the OS.
-So probably best to design JITed functions to take a pointer to struct argument.

-More details to follow on limitations in this area.

 ## Jumps and Labels
 The instruction set requires setting labels as jump targets.
 There is no concept of basic blocks as in LLVM, but a basic block can be simulated by having a sequence of code with a label at the beginning and a jump at the end.